I needed to write an asynchronous TCP interface and quickly discovered the windows class

 C_Server_Send_Time_Socket.
 All three of these derived from the Windows class

 CAsyncSocket.
 Every reference made to the base class is a reference to

 CAsyncSocket from which each class is derived.
 Each of these classes is customized for its purpose, but all use the same base class.

-application the server has the time and sends it to the client.
+In all TCP/IP operations there is a Server and a Client.
+Generally, the server has resources that the client wants.
+In this demonstration application, the server has the time and sends it to the client.
 Nothing more.

 The server side of the application instructs the class

 C_Server to perform its various operations.

 Begin with server button 1: Initialize.
 The